-The Company provides a range of hire purchase and finance lease products and short term finance for forecourt and consignment stock, generally in connection with financing of Mitsubishi motor cars.
+The Company provided a range of hire purchase and finance lease products and short term finance for forecourt and consignment stock, generally in connection with financing of Mitsubishi motor cars.
+New business ceased in September 2021 and so the Company continues to manage all existing customer agreements only.
 Historically the Company also offered personal loans.

-The Company has been set up as a joint arrangement ("the Joint Arrangement") between Black Horse Group Limited and Spitalgate Dealer Services Limited, which is a subsidiary of Mitsubishi Corporation ("the Mitsubishi Group").
-The Company is 50.01% owned by Black Horse Group Limited and 49.99% owned by Spitalgate Dealer Services Limited.
+The Company was set up as a joint arrangement ("the Joint Arrangement") between Black Horse Group Limited and Spitalgate Dealer Services Limited, which is a subsidiary of Mitsubishi Corporation ("the Mitsubishi Group").
+On 12 October 2021, the shareholders elected to terminate the joint arrangement and Black Horse Group Limited purchased all other shares in the Company.
+As such, the Company is wholly owned by Black Horse Group Limited.